Syzdyk Sultan: Service in the Kokand Khanate

-Uzunagach battle
+Battle of Uzunagach

 Syzdyk received education from the local mullah, before joining the army of Kokand.
 He and his two brothers Tayshyk and Ahmet were given the title pansat basi (Commander 500).
 In 1860, in the South region of Kazakhstan Vernogov tried to break the Russian troops.

 The Khan's army had been mobilized for a battle in Uzunagache.
-In the battle Lieutenant Colonel Kolpakovsky managed to fight off the attacking forces and enemy army commander Kanagatshaha parvanshi Kokand.
-A small Kazakh detachment headed by Tayshyk, Syzdyk and Ahmet created a diversion that allowed Kokandtsy to safely escape from persecution.
+In the battle, Lieutenant Colonel Kolpakovsky managed to fight off the attacking forces and enemy army commander Kanagatshaha parvanshi Kokand.
+A small Kazakh detachment headed by Tayshyk, Syzdyk, and Ahmet created a diversion that allowed Kokandtsy to safely escape from persecution.
 After a few of defeats as part of Kokand army, Tayshyk and Ahmed decided that Kokand had no prospects.
 They continued to "serve a strong Russia, if it will be possible otherwise we will use the calmness in her citizenship."

 Syzdyk chose another way: "If the Russian take Kokand, I go to Bukhara; if they take Buharu- to another state ...
 But I will not leave the path of my father."
 Thus, a short time later the brothers were on opposite sides of the front.
 Tayshyk and Ahmet shifted thousands of Kazakh families close to them.